NEWBORN CARE SPECIALIST

 What is a Newborn Care Specialist (incorrectly known as Baby Nurse)?

-A newborn care specialist (NCS) is often referred to as a "baby nurse."
-A baby nurse is a non-medically trained individual who will come to your home and help you with your newborn baby.
-When needed our Newborn care specialist can assist your family for as little as two weeks- up to several months.
-Tiny Treasures nanny agency infant care specialist can provide daytime, nighttime and overnight care.
+A newborn care specialist (NCS) is often referred to as a "baby nurse" outside the US.
+A Newborn Care Specialist is a certified infant care individual who will come to your home and help you with your newborn baby.
+When needed our Newborn Care Specialist can assist your family for as little as four weeks- up to several months.
+Tiny Treasures Nanny Agency's newborn care specialist can provide daytime, nighttime and overnight care.

 Does "baby nurse" mean they have an actual nursing license or degree in nursing?

-We’ll provide you with experienced and trusted newborn care specialiust to assist you with your day-to-day when you bring home your new baby.
+We’ll provide you with an experienced and trusted newborn care specialist to assist you with your day-to-day when you bring home your new baby.

-When considering the length of time you'd like a baby nurse, we recommend at least 2 weeks of care.
-However, some families average 6 weeks, while others may have an infant specialist for close to 1 year.
-When creating a contract with the baby nurse, you can specify a range of time that you would like them.
-You can always extend your time as long as the baby nurse has not been booked to help another family.
-It's usually important to give 2 weeks notice if you'd like to extend your baby nurse's time.
+When considering the length of time you'd like a Newborn Care Specialist, we recommend at least 8 weeks of care.
+However, some families average 12 weeks, while others may have an NCS for close to 1 year.
+When creating a contract with the Newborn Care Specialist of your choice, you can specify a range of times that you would like them.
+You can always extend your time as long as the NCS has not been booked to help another family.
+It's usually important to give 2 weeks' notice if you'd like to extend your NCS's time.

-All of our baby nurses meet with the owner of the company in person.
+All of our NCS's meet with the owner of the company in person.
 They are asked detailed questions regarding their knowledge about child development, infant safety issues, scheduling, and breastfeeding.

 They must pass a nationwide criminal background check that includes social security verification.
-We call their personal and professional references.
-All of our baby nurses must have current CPR and a minimum of 3 years prior experience with infants.
-They also have various certifications and attend training courses that cover different aspects of newborn care.
+We call up to 5 of their personal and professional references.
+All of our NCS's must have current CPR and a minimum of 4 years prior experience with infants.
+NCS's that work with us are required to stay up-to-date on their vaccinations.
+They also have various certifications and must stay up-to-date on the latest safety guidelines for newborn care.

-The family is responsible for paying the baby nurse directly at the end of each week based on a per day rate or hourly rate agree in the contract.
-Our baby nurses range base on about 20 hour days.
+The family is responsible for paying the Newborn Care Specialist directly at the end of each week based on a per-day rate or hourly rate agreed in the contract.
+Our Newborn Care Specialists range is based on about 20 hour days.
 Their average daily rate after taxes is usually between:

-Do I need to pay taxes on my baby nurse?
+Do I need to pay taxes on my Newborn Care Specialist?

-A baby nurse is still considered an independent contractor.
-Based on your own state’s rules she may be required to receive a 1099.
+An NCS is still considered an independent contractor.
+Based on your own state’s rules she may be required to receive 1099.
 For a free phone consultation please contact Homepay.com.
-They specialize in nanny/baby nurse tax laws and payroll services and will answer any questions you have regarding taxes.
+They specialize in nanny/Newborn Care Specialist tax laws and payroll services and will answer any questions you have regarding taxes.

-For 24-hour care the baby nurse will sleep when the baby is sleeping.
-Please provide a comfortable couch or bed for the baby nurse.
-It is your choice to have the baby nurse sleep in the room with the baby or in a separate living space with a baby monitor.
-For overnight shifts you can request the baby nurse to stay in the baby’s room or you can choose to provide the baby nurse with a separate living space with a baby monitor where she can read, work on the computer, or watch TV after her other duties are finished and the baby is sleeping.
+For 24-hour care, the NCS will lightly sleep when the baby is sleeping.
+Most families have a bed or a comfortable space for the Newborn Care Specialist.
+Accommodations should be discussed with the NCS that you decide to work with.
+It is their choice to sleep in the room with the baby or in a separate living space with a baby monitor.
+For overnight shifts, you can ask the NCS to stay in the baby’s room or you can choose to provide the NCS with a separate living space with a baby monitor where she can read, work on the computer, or watch TV after her other duties are finished and the baby is sleeping.